pai911/complexweb/README.md

 - Use docker-compose to start all containers
   - `docker-compose up --build`
 - Nagigate the browser to: http://localhost:3050
-- Run Data services inside the containers: PostgreSQL and Redis
+- Run Data services inside the containers:
+  - PostgreSQL (Use Docker Hub image)
+  - Redis (Use Docker Hub image)

 ## Getting Started (CI & Prod)
 - Container Deployment: Elastic Beanstalk